csenkbeil/Activity_by_day_for_Forum_Data/README.md

 where:
 * "forum_data" is the folder in the HDFS containing the forum node text records
-* "inverted_index" is the output data folder, it is important that this folder doesn't already exist.
+* "posts_by_date" is the output data folder, it is important that this folder doesn't already exist.

 ### Output